Legislative Leaders Speak Out on Bill to Raise Maryland’s Minimum Wage

 Del.
 Maggie McIntosh, Chair of the House Environmental Matters Committee, Del.
 Anne Healy, Chair of the House Rules and Executive Nominations Committee and Del.
 Sheila Hixson have also sent a letter (attached) to Middleton and Davis, which stated:

 “[W]e ask that your respective committees pass this bill with favorable reports and no amendments.
 With overwhelming support both within the General Assembly and in our communities across the state, this is an issue that should be reviewed by the full bodies of the House of Delegates and the Senate.
 We want the opportunity to weigh in on this measure and feel a responsibility to our constituents to give it our full consideration.”

-The proposed legislation would raise Maryland’s minimum wage in three steps to $10.10 per hour by 2016 and index it to the cost of living thereafter so that it doesn’t lose value over time.
-The legislation also incorporates an increase for tipped workers (from 50 percent to 70 percent of the prevailing minimum wage).
+Governor Martin O’Malley has introduced legislation in the Maryland General Assembly to raise the state’s minimum wage to $10.10 by 2016 and index it to the cost of living so it doesn’t lose value over time.
+The measure also includes a raise for tipped workers, increasing their pay from 50 to 70 percent of the minimum wage.

-Research has found that approximately 472,000 Marylanders would benefit from the increase, putting $466 million more in their pockets in the next two years.
-At the same time, businesses would benefit from nearly half a billion dollars in new consumer spending and would create more than 4,000 new full-time jobs as they expand to meet increased demand.
+The nonpartisan Economic Policy Institute has found that more than 455,000 Marylanders would benefit from the increase, putting $456 million more in their pockets in the next two years.
+At the same time, businesses would benefit from nearly half a billion dollars in new consumer spending and would create more than 1,600 new full-time jobs as they expand to meet increased demand.

 Raise Maryland is a diverse coalition of community, labor, immigrant, civil rights and faith organizations united to pass a statewide minimum wage increase indexed to inflation.